Accessibility

 -

-(Students in certain graduate, online-only programs are exempt from this fee and are ineligible for the benefits of the Class Pass*)
+(Students in certain graduate, online-only programs are exempt from this fee and are ineligible for the benefits of the BayPass*)

 The fee provides for an AC Transit Class Pass, which students may use for unlimited rides on AC Transit buses and Bear Transit shuttles.
 Please visit the UCB Parking and Transportation website for detailed information about the AC Transit Class Pass

-What is Clipper START Program?
+What is the Clipper START Program?

-Launched in 2020, the Clipper Start Program is a pilot fare discount program providing eligible single riders fare discounts on a variety of San Francisco Bay Area Transit Agencies.
+Launched in 2020, the Clipper START Program is a pilot fare discount program providing eligible single riders fare discounts on a variety of San Francisco Bay Area Transit Agencies.

 Participants can receive: